 2. Even with a large number of projections the edges of structures are not well delineated due to the averaging out of values and there is blurring caused by the backprojection technique.
 This is corrected with filtered backprojection.

 This is generally a more time-consuming method but is proving useful for low dose CT studies.

 - Filtered backprojection is initially performed to assign a number value to all pixels in the matrix.

-- The computer then calculates what it expected the detectors to have received based on the image generated THEN works out the difference between the actual detector measurements and the calculated measurements, and uses this information to generate an updated image.
+- The computer then calculates what it expected the detectors to have received based on the image generated THEN works out the difference between the actual detector measurements and the calculated measurements.
+It then uses this information to generate an updated image.